 - Analysis/assumptions.
 A brief description of what the situation means, its implications and the assumptions central to the analysis.
 Managers always need to know why, but not in great detail.

 - Options.
 Always provide at least three response options for the situation as presented and analyzed – preferably four options to limit the number of times a middle option may be chosen merely on the basis that it is the middle ground.
 If there is only one recommendation, which is questioned, it will most likely die and the discussion will move out of your control.
 The ‘do nothing’ option should be included in every strategy.
 The optimal choice should be recommended and the fallback recommendations should be supportable.
 Be prepared to do something in between the things that have been recommended.

 - Recommendation.
 The recommendation is obviously based on the line of action that has the strongest case.
-At the same time, be prepared to walk through an analysis of each of other options proposed.
+At the same time, be prepared to explain the reasoning behind the recommended action with an analysis of each of the other options.

 - Unintended consequences.
 These are the reactions or circumstances that could arise from suggested options or by doing nothing.
 Inadequate provision for consequences (risk management) can sabotage an otherwise useful strategy